weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 the barrier was too impassable.
 Besides, it was women who had the real difficulties to overcome, disabilities of sex and of tradition.

-For a while she was puzzled, a little ashamed when she <span id="calibre_link-302" page-number="235" page-name="Page:There Is Confusion.djvu/241" page-index="241" page-quality="3"
-title="Page:There_Is_Confusion.djvu/241"></span>realized that so many of these women had outstripped her so early; some of them were poor, some had responsibilities.
+For a while she was puzzled, a little ashamed when she realized that so many of these women had outstripped her so early; some of them were poor, some had responsibilities.
 There were not many of these last.
 It was a long time before the solution occurred to her and when it did the result was